THHN vs Romex Wire

 - Sensitive at entry and exit points: If you’re not careful, you can easily damage the wires at entry and exit points.
 These points must be fitted with the right connectors or brushings.

-Advantages and Disadvantages of THHN Wire
+Advantages & Disadvantages of THHN Wire

 As we mentioned above, THHN wire is the most popular in the industry — and that says something.
 Some other advantages of THHN wire include the following: